brightcove/hot-shots/README.md

 2. Add your changes in your fork as well as any new tests needed
 3. Run "npm test"
 4. Update README.md with any needed documentation
+5. If you have made any API changes, update types.d.ts
-5. Push your changes and create the PR
+6. Push your changes and create the PR

 When you've done all this we're happy to try to get this merged in right away.